 - Fast and smart editing: it highlights source code both syntactically and semantically, and lets you easily refactor code, with a range of handy and powerful tools.

-- CSS editor: this comes with code completion for styles names, quick navigation through the navigator panel, displaying the CSS rule declaration in a ListView, and file structure in a Tree View.
+- CSS editor: this comes with code completion for style names, quick navigation through the navigator panel, displaying the CSS rule declaration in a ListView, and file structure in a Tree View.

 - Modular: each module provides a well-defined function, such as support for editing, or support for the CVS versioning system.